JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     ![](../../../assets/agama-lab-git-login.png)

-3. Click on `Change Repository`, go to `your repositories` > select your repositories name.
+3. After successful sign in, the [project dashboard](https://github.com/GluuFederation/private/wiki/Agama-Lab-Project-Dashboard) will be shown.
+Next step is to select the repository where you want to create the project.
+Select the development repository by clicking on `Change Repository` -> `Your Repositories` -> select the name of your repository from drop-down list.
 Click `Select`

     ![](../../../assets/agama-lab-add-git-repo.png)

-4. Project listing page will be shown.
-All the existing projects for your GitHub user are listed here.
-Projects can be created, edited, and deleted from the project listing page.
+4. Project dashboard with all the existing projects(if any) from the GitHub repository will be shown.
+New projects can be created, edited, and deleted from this project listing page.

     ![](../../../assets/agamalab-project-page.png)

 ### Create A New Project

-1. To create a new project, click on the `New Project` button on the project listing page above.
+1. To create a new project, click on the `New Project` button.
    Enter the name and the description for the new project and click the `Create` button.

     ![](../../../assets/agamalab-new-proj.png)

 2. This will create a new project.
-It'll be listed on the project listing page.

     ![](../../../assets/agamalab-project-listing.png)